danbrakeley/bs/README.md

 - Echo/Warn/Verbose for outputting lines
   - Verbose only prints if Mage's `mg.Verbose()` is true
 - ANSI color support (which respects [NO_COLORS](https://no-color.org) env var)
+- Protect secrets from being visible on-screen or in logs via PushEchoFilter/PopEchoFilter
 - Read files to strings (or []byte)
 - Write or Append strings (or []byte) to files
 - Run commands via bash-like parsing of arguments, with support for redirecting stdin/out/err